JLospinoso/jlospinoso.github.io/_posts/2019-04-28-c-constructs-that-dont-work-in-cpp.md

 }
 ```

-C++ doesn’t have support for such members, but there are higher-level C++ constructs that can provide similar functionality with greater safety.
+C++ doesn’t have support for such members, but there are higher-level C++ constructs that can provide similar functionality with greater safety--such as STL containers and `std::unique_ptr`.

 # Conclusion